-Local time is GMT +2 (GMT +3 from last Sunday in March to last Sunday in October)
+Local time is GMT +2 (GMT +3 during daylight savings).

-Electrical current is 220 volts, 50Hz.
+Electrical current is 230 volts, 50Hz.
 European two-pin plugs and schuko plugs are in use.

-Bulgarian is the official language, which uses the Cyrillic alphabet, but English, German and French is spoken in resorts, hotels and restaurants.
+Bulgarian is the official language, which uses the Cyrillic alphabet, but English, German and French are spoken in resorts, hotels, and restaurants.

 Bulgaria poses few health risks and there are no vaccinations required for entry.
-Vaccinations for hepatitis A and hepatitis B are, however, always recommended for travellers, and a typhoid vaccination is recommended for travellers who may be eating and drinking outside of hotels and restaurants and travelling off the beaten track.
-Similarly, a rabies vaccination is always recommended for travellers who will be spending a lot of time outdoors or who will be exposed to animals and have any risk of animal bites.
-Medical treatment can be expensive and payment is expected immediately.
-Facilities in local hospitals are basic and specialised treatment or equipment may not be freely available.
-Medical insurance, with provision for emergency evacuation, is therefore vital.
-Travellers from the UK should also hold a European Health Insurance Card (EHIC) in case of emergency medical treatment.
+Vaccinations for hepatitis A and hepatitis B are always recommended for travellers, though.
+Similarly, a rabies vaccination is recommended for travellers who will be spending a lot of time outdoors or who will be exposed to animals.

-Tips of 10% of the bill are customary in restaurants, while hotel porters and taxi drivers expect the change to round up the bill.
-With non-metered taxis you needn't add a tip to the fare you agreed on beforehand.
+Tips of 10 percent of the bill are customary for most services, including restaurants, while hotel porters and taxi drivers expect visitors to round up the bill for good service.

 Most visits to Bulgaria are trouble-free.
 Violent crime is rare, but criminal groups target casinos and nightclubs and groups of young pickpockets are active in city centres and the Black Sea holiday resorts.
-Car theft is common.
+Car theft is also relatively common.

 Relationship building is important in Bulgaria, and initial meetings may be used as an introduction, after which more business-related meetings can be planned.
 Face-to-face meetings are therefore preferred over communication by email, fax or phone.
 The use of English in business is increasing, however the services of a translator might be required, and presentations should include the use of visuals where possible.
-Introductions include firm handshakes, and the exchange of business cards; dress should be conservative business attire and punctuality is expected.
-Business hours are generally 9am to 6pm Monday to Friday.
+Introductions include firm handshakes, and the exchange of business cards.
+Dress should be conservative business attire and punctuality is expected.
+Business hours are generally 9am to 6pm, Monday to Friday.